This post contains affiliate links.

 ✘ Top tether strap too short for some cars (can request an extension)

-Apart from the recall noted at the top, in some ways their promise has panned out.
+In many ways their promise has panned out.
 For certain families the Pico is the perfect solution to a really tough question, while for others it isn’t the right fit.
 Read our in-depth expert Wayb Pico review here.

 I’ll start with the advantages: the Wayb Pico is small and easy to use.
 The weight is about the same as the Cosco Scenera Next, but the genius is in how small it folds up (and even packs into its own backpack!) so that you can lug it around and have it when you need it for spur-of-the-moment taxi rides.

+The Wayb Pico is by far the best foldable car seat for a 3 year old if you plan on lots of international travel.
+Why?
 The concept of a folding forward-facing harnessed car seat isn’t new.
 They’ve actually been made for years, including the current car seat used by Uber Family.
 The downside of prior seats is that they required use of a top tether.
 Without it, the seats don’t stay upright!
 If you’re traveling within the US, Canada or Western Europe that’s no problem.

 But if you plan to venture outside those areas you may have an extremely hard time using those car seats.
 We’ve encountered so many cars in South America, Morocco, Thailand and more that don’t have top tethers – rendering seats like the IMMI Go completely useless.
 While you’d ideally use the top tether all the time with the Wayb Pico, at least you have the option to use it without the top tether if absolutely necessary.